 The City Manager will ensure the timely completion of appropriate cost allocation plans and user fee studies.
-Generally, cost allocation plans should be completed every 2-3 years and reported to the City Council for review.
+Generally, cost allocation plans should be completed every 3 years and reported to the City Council for review or as directed by the City Manager.
 Cost allocation charges (administrative overhead) will be assessed to each fund based on the results of the Plan.
-However, the General Fund will be required to make transfers to specific funds that donot have sufficient funding to pay for its share of the CAP (each fund's share of administrative overhead).
-Fee studies should be completed and reviewed every 4-5 years or as directed by the City Manager.
+However, the General Fund will be required to make transfers to specific funds that do not have sufficient funding to pay for its share of the CAP (each fund's share of administrative overhead).
+Fee studies should be completed and reviewed every 5 years or as directed by the City Manager.